Keeping patients happy and healthy are the two most critical functions of any medical

 shouting match.
 You and your team will learn how to properly deal with complaints to increase patient satisfaction and retention,

-avoid legal hassles, and keep your waiting room running smoothly!
+avoid legal hassles and keep your waiting room running smoothly!

 What You'll Learn

-- What to say to the person who's unhappy with their insurance (or even the healthcare industry in general) but takes it out on you
+- What to say to the person who's unhappy with their insurance (or even the healthcare industry in general)

 - Non-verbal cues that demonstrate you're listening to a person's complaint and taking it seriously